 Related to Floating Meditation

-If you need some help on what positions to use for a floating meditation, check out my free Aqua Yoga Pose Database.
+If you need some help on what positions to use for a floating meditation, check out my free Water Yoga Pose Tutorials.

-And if you need more information on Aqua Yoga, read my Ultimate Guide to Aqua Yoga.
+And if you need more information on Aqua Yoga, read The Best Resource for Water Yoga.